 If you want to find out why to outsource and what to automate, download our in-depth Marketing Guide to Growth!

-Sales and marketing alignment: teamwork to maximise growth
+Sales and marketing alignment: teamwork to maximize growth

-Sales and marketing teams work towards the same goal, but sometimes finding little common ground on how to get there.
+Sales and marketing teams work towards the same goal, but sometimes find little common ground on how to get there.
 Supporting each other doesn’t come as easy as it should either.

 So, how can you make sales and marketing speak the same language?

 - Start by aligning the technology. - both teams should have a single customer view. (marketing automation tools and CRM systems should be integrated)

 - Establish a common language - for example MQL (marketing-qualified lead) and SQL (sales qualified lead).

 - Focus on the goals and use the same metrics.

 - Implement mutual processes - set expectations so everyone is aware of the processes and what happens when someone does not follow them.